SciresM/FEITS/README.md

 -Added support for more DLC characters.

--Added support for Corrin facial features and accessories.
+-Added support for Kamui facial features and accessories.

 -Added a Background feature for conversations (the in-game Supports barrack is the default).